zkytony/3D-MOS/README.md

 ```

 ## Citation
-If you find 3D-MOS helpful to your research, please consider citing:
+If you find 3D-MOS helpful to your research, please consider citing the following paper:
 ```
 @inproceedings{zheng2020multi,
   title={Multi-Resolution {POMDP} Planning for Multi-Object Search in {3D}},